 Poster for your church front door

-Is your church reopening for private prayer?
+Is your church opening for private prayer?
 Download the poster here

 Help people to pause and pray by displaying a Prayer Stations Poster

-Is your church remaining closed from 13 June?
+Is your church remaining closed?
 Download the poster here

 Websites and Social Media